Robert Celedon-Scott

 It keep your tummy warm

-this evenin’,
+this evening,

 beige-to-blue ombré

-I would not
+I would not’ve likely chosen.

 Goldenhour sun

-’s glowin up
+’s glowin’ up

-your tan arms and cheek skin,
+your tan arms & cheek skin

-Shinin Vy’s braids
+Shinin’ Vy’s braids

 you done today